swseighman/PythonIntro/basics/lists/README.md

 print(message)
 ```

 We build a sentence using the value at toppings[0] and assign it to the variable message.
-The output is a simple sentence about the first bicycle in the list:
+The output is a simple sentence about the first topping in the list:
 ```
 My favorite pizza topping is pepperoni.
 ```